k8ssandra/k8ssandra/docs/content/en/docs/topics/monitoring/_index.md

 ![Prometheus UI](prometheus-example.png)

-Prometheus is available at the following address: <http://PROMETHEUS_DOMAIN>
+Prometheus is available at the following address if running locally:

-For example:

 <http://prometheus.localhost:8080>